 Registries and Matching Services for Clinical Trials

-Can’t find a trial that fits you?
+Are you thinking of joining a clinical trial, but can’t find one that fits you?
 Consider joining a registry or matching service to help advance research on Alzheimer’s disease and dementia.

-All studies have rules (inclusion and exclusion criteria like age, other health conditions, medications, and location) that limit who can participate.
-Studies might not be available in the right place at the right time for you.
+All studies have rules, called inclusion and exclusion criteria, that limit who can participate.
+(Learn more about how clinical trials work.)
+And even studies you’re eligible for might not be available in the right place at the right time for you.
 However, you can make yourself available to many local and national studies by joining a registry or matching service.

-Registries help speed up trials by giving researchers a list of “willing and able” potential participants.
+Registries help speed up trials by gathering a list of “willing and able” potential participants.
 People who sign up may be referred to specific studies but are not obligated to participate.
 Some studies may be simple, like a survey, and can be done anywhere.

 The following registries accept adult participants with a variety of backgrounds.